In this task, we are given m input vectors, each with n numbers. Our task is to calculate the correlations between all pairs of input vectors.

 If you have access to a computer with a Haswell CPU, compile your solution to CP4 there.
-Study the assembly code (see README.md for instructions).
+Study the assembly code.
 Is the compiler generating FMA instructions?
 If not, can you rewrite your code and/or adjust the compiler settings so that you benefit from the FMA instructions?
 Measure the performance of your code and compare it with the theoretical limitations of Haswell CPUs.

 Your submission has to contain at least a written report, as a PDF file with name